 You must basically expressly consent to the use of your e-mail address and other contact addresses, unless the use is permitted for other legal reasons.
 For any consent, we use the "double opt-in" procedure whenever possible, which means that you will receive an e-mail with a web link that you must click to confirm, so that no misuse by unauthorized third parties can take place.
 We may log such consents including Internet Protocol (IP) address, date and time for evidence and security reasons.

-You can basically object to receiving notifications and communications such as newsletters at any time.
+You may basically object to receiving notifications and communications such as newsletters at any time.
 With such an objection, you can simultaneously object to the statistical recording of usage for performance and reach measurement.
 This is subject to necessary notifications and communications in connection with our activities and operations.

 9.3 Service providers for notifications and communications